garretfick/garretfick.github.io/_posts/2014-03-07-simple-sliding-css3-animation.md

 <p id="slider" class="left-pos">
 This is a block that we want to animate<br/>
 using CSS3 animations.
 We use a little<br/>
-Javascript to change the class but otherwise<br/>
+JavaScript to change the class but otherwise<br/>
 it is all in the CSS.<br/>
 </p>
 ```